dennisrazumovsky/precizer/README.md

 The database has been vacuumed
 </sub>

 PCRE2 regular expressions of relative paths to be included.
-Include specified relative paths even if they were excluded via the --ignore option(s).
+Include specified relative paths even if they were previously excluded via the _--ignore_ option(s).
 Multiple regular expressions could be specified with --include

 To check up and test your PCRE2 regular expressions you can use https://regex101.com/

-The database will be cleared of files mentions that match the regular expressions from the arguments _--ignore:_ "^.\*/path2/.\*" and "diff2/.\*" but paths matching the patterns from _--include_ will remain in the database
+The database will be cleared of file mentions that match the regular expressions from the arguments _--ignore:_ "^.\*/path2/.\*" and "diff2/.\*" but paths matching the patterns from _--include_ will remain in the database

 _--db-clean-ignored_ option must be specified additionally in order to remove from the database mention of files that matches the regular expression passed through the _--ignore_ option(s).
 This is special protection against accidental deletion of information from the database.